 Thank you for visiting our District 6 website.
 I am humbled and honored that you have chosen me to represent you on Pittsburgh City Council.
-Currently I serve on the Chair for the Committee on Land Use and Economic Development, and am a board member on the board of the Urban Redevelopment Authority.
+Currently I serve on the Chair for Public Safety, and am a board member on the board of the Urban Redevelopment Authority.
 It is a truly gratifying experience to represent the Northside, Oakland, the Hill District and the Golden Triangle for the City of Pittsburgh.

-As we roll into spring of 2013, I would like to reiterate my goal of making District 6 more attractive, safe and prosperous for all of its residents.
+I would like to take this opportunity reiterate my goal of making District 6 more attractive, safe and prosperous for all of its residents.
 People will come back to live here, and our children will stay here and we will succeed here.
 This is a guiding principle for my office, and one that helps direct and focus my policy initiatives.

 Since the start of my tenure, I have initiated a district-wide community health and wellness campaign.
 Branded as the “Fit in Six” initiative, the aim is to increase the awareness of current health issues affecting the district while providing fun options to promote a healthier outlook for life.

 Neighborhood blight is another policy focus of my office, and one of the greatest challenges faced by cities across the country.
-For 2013, my office has been working on a piece of legislation that will hold creditors accountable for the maintenance of residential structures they own which are vacant.
+In 2013, my office introduced and passed legislation that holds creditors accountable for the maintenance of residential structures they own which are vacant.
+For 2014, I will continue to respond to issues that create blight in our communities, from creating programs to renovate abandoned structures to addressing the problem of speculators buying up land in our communities.

 To ensure that I am consistently reaching the community and hearing your concerns, I have a number of community “Meet and Greets” as well as remote office locations scheduled throughout the year.
 Please take a moment to review the calendar for a date and location near you.
 All are encouraged to attend these site visits to share your thoughts, concerns and ideas on how to make District 6 an even better place to live.